vegaprotocol/specs/specs/0037-price-monitoring.md

 The dynamics of market price movements are such that prices don't always represent the participants' true average view of the price, but are instead artefacts of the market microstructure: sometimes low liquidity and/or a large quantity of order volume can cause the price to diverge from the true market price.
 It is impossible to tell at any point in time if this has happened or not.

 As a result, we assume that relatively small moves are "real" and that larger moves might not be.
 Price monitoring exists to determine the real price in the latter case.
 Distinguishing between small and large moves can be highly subjective and market-dependent.
 We are going to rely on the risk model to formalise this process.
 Risk model can be used to obtain the probability distribution of prices at a future point in time given the current price.
 A price monitoring trigger can be constructed using a fixed horizon and probability level.
-To give an example: get the price distribution in an hour as implied by the risk model given the current mid price, if after the hour has passed and the actual mid price is beyond what the model implied (either too low or too high) with some chosen probability level (say 99%), then we'd charaterise such market move as large.
+To give an example: get the price distribution in an hour as implied by the risk model given the current mid price, if after the hour has passed and the actual mid price is beyond what the model implied (either too low or too high) with some chosen probability level (say 99%), then we'd characterise such market move as large.
 In general we may want to use a few such triggers per market (i.e. different horizon and probability level pairs).
 The framework should be able to trigger a price protection auction period with any valid trading mode.

-As mentioned above, price monitoring is meant to stop large market movements that are not "real" from occuring, rather than just detect them after the fact.
+As mentioned above, price monitoring is meant to stop large market movements that are not "real" from occurring, rather than just detect them after the fact.
 To that end, it is necessary to pre-process every transaction and check if it triggers the price monitoring action.
 If pre-processing the transaction doesn't result in the trigger being activated then it should be "committed" by generating the associated events and modifying the order book accordingly (e.g. generate a trade and take the orders that matched off the book).
 On the other hand if the trigger is activated, the entire order book **along with that transaction** needs to be processed via price protection auction.
 Auction period associated with a given distribution projection horizon and probability level will be specified as part of market setup.
 Once the auction period finishes the trading should resume in regular fashion (unless other triggers are active, more on that in [reference-level explanation](#reference-level-explanation)).

 Please see the [auction spec](https://github.com/vegaprotocol/product/blob/187-auction-spec/specs/0027-auctions.md) for auction details.